- Vegetables: broccoli

 - Soil Management: nutrient mineralization, soil analysis

-Objective 1.
+Research objective 1.
 Determine if N sources used by legumes and reference species are the same

-Objective 2.
+Research goal 2.
 Determine how much over- or underestimates of fixation affect the N balance of organic vegetable production systems in this region